 Many of us are mothers ourselves, and most of those who aren’t, belong to a culture where the status of motherhood is valued, and mothers deeply respected.
 Which makes it almost unbelievable that ‘dairy’, this commodity that so many of us use with casual disregard for its source, is nothing other than motherhood, exploited, corrupted and sold for profit.

-Dairy is the impregnation of female mammals followed by the removal of their infants so that the lactation their bodies produce for these infants may be pumped out and sold for use by humans.
+Dairy is the impregnation of female mammals followed by the removal of their infants so that the breast milk their bodies produce for these infants may be pumped out and sold for use by humans.

 That is the fundamental principle of dairy.
 All the feel-good words in the world can’t and don’t change that fact, they can only cover it up or cloak it in apparent benevolence.
 We can set the practice in a factory farm, a ‘family’ farm, an organic, free range feel-good farm; it can take place in barns or in feedlots or rolling pastures.
 We can feed our victims grass or any substance that keeps them alive until we’re ready to send them to the slaughter house that will be their only escape, but the fundamental principle remains.
 That is what dairy IS.